diafygi/acme-nosudo/README.md

 feel free to read through it!
 I tried to comment things well and make it crystal clear what it's doing.

-For example, it currently can't do any ACME challenges besides SimpleHTTP.
+For example, it currently can't do any ACME challenges besides 'http-01'.
 Maybe someone could do a pull request to add more challenge compatibility?